jyz0328/CS506/README.md

   - Air Condition (Mechanical Ventilation)
   - High Volume
 - Key Question 3:Determine criteria and factors for new, high-priority water filling station locations.
-  - As we explained in the key question 2, we make some filters and get uncovered_floors.csv and then take mean density, max density, air condition and high volume as factors.
-Then we build a weight score standard based on these factors , and select top 50 weight score floors from uncovered_floors.csv  and define them as new candidates.
+  - As we explained in the key question 2, we make some filters and get `uncovered_floors.csv` and then take mean density, max density, air condition and high volume as factors.
+Then we build a weight score standard based on these factors , and select top 50 weight score floors from `uncovered_floors.csv`  and define them as new candidates.
 Here is the details about this weight score standard:
   - Here is the details about this weight score standard:
   - Weight for selecting new water bottle station = ( mean density × 1 + max density × 0.3 ) × volume factor × ventilation factor
   - Volume factor is: 10 if high volume, else 1
   - Ventilation factor is: 1 if Mechanical Ventilation is 'Yes', 2 if Mechanical Ventilation is 'Partial', 3 if Mechanical Ventilation is 'No'
+  - Now we get `selected_candidates.csv` shows the new stations we select based on this weight score standard

-- How many people would have access to the new water bottle filling stations?
+- Key Question 4:Establish how many students and employees would have access to each of the new filling stations.
-  - Similar to the covered floors(existed water bottle station floors&kitchen floors), we found the foot traffic for floors without a water filling station nor a kitchen, which roughly estimates the imapct of each one.
+  - As we mentioned in the last question, we build a new weight standard for finding new stations and we get `selected_candidates.csv`.
+Mean and max density in this sheet is the estimation of how many students and employees would be impacted by proposed new filling stations.
 - How can we determine new, high priority water filling stations?
   - We use the same factors for determing candidates (foot traffic, ventilation, etc.) and weight them in a systematic way to determine a "goodness" score, which we used to determine the candidates given here but can also be used to predict how good future buildings/floors are for stations (see Methods section).
-- Determine criteria and factors for new, high-priority water filling station locations.
-  - For uncovered floors,as we mentioned in [What factors should be considered for new water bottle filling stations?], we consider foot traffic (average and maximum), existing locations of stations/kitchens, mechanical ventilation (air conditioning), and high volume spacesas criteria and factors.
-Specifically, we assign a weight to each building/floor based on the average/maximum foot traffic, the air ventilation status, and the markers for high volume spaces as follows: take the sum of the average foot traffic and 0.3 times the maximum traffic, multiply it by 1, 2, or 3 if the ventilation is fully present, partial, or absent, and rank high volume spaces as 10 weight.
-Also we filter some building types, for residential building we only remain large dormitory, we also exclude Parking & Commercial & Housing building type from consideration.
-We also exclude floors of dinning hall mannually.
-Dinning hall floors are also excludes directly.

 ## Methods
 We combine the data cleaning and analysis steps together in our various notebooks: